-Since ancient times, Panchayats have been the centers of village democracy – true grass-root democracy.
-Elders of the village traditionally formed the governing body of the village Panchayat, which is the self governing body of the village.
-Mahatma Gandhi wanted each village to become a Republic with a Panchayat that reflects villagers’ voice.
-Introduction of 3 tier Panchayat system fulfilled his dream.
+Since ancient times, Panchayats have been the symbols of local self-governance and centers of village democracy – true grass-root democracy.
+Elders of the village traditionally formed the governing body of the village Panchayat, to manage all local issues of the people.
+Mahatma Gandhi wanted each village to be a self-sufficient Republic with a Panchayat that reflects villagers’ voice.
+Introduction of the 3 tier Panchayat system fulfilled his dream.
 If implemented earnestly, India’s electoral democracy would be firmly grounded in the people’s voices.
+However, members of parliament and state assembly don’t seem to understand the democratic importance of village panchayats or gram sabhas.

 The passage of the Constitution (73rd Amendment) Act, 1992 (or simply the Panchayati Raj Act) marks a new era in the federal democratic set up of the country.
 It provided the much needed constitutional sanction to the Panchayati Raj Institutions (PRIs) for functioning as an organic and integral part of the nation’s democratic process.
 It came into force with effect from April 24, 1993 and did not apply to the Schedule V areas of the nine states, Schedule VI Areas of the North-East and the District of Darjeeling in West Bengal as well as J&K.